squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 === Peek at SNI and Bump ===

 SNI is obtained by parsing TLS Client Hello during step #2 (which is instructed by ''ssl_bump peek step1'').
-Parsing TLS Client Hello does _not_ preclude future bumping.
+Parsing TLS Client Hello does ''not'' preclude future bumping.
 If you want to get SNI and bump, then peek at step #1 and bump at the next step (i.e., step #2):

 {{{
 acl step1 at_step SslBump1